-Seattle, WA – Statewide immigrant rights organization OneAmerica has begun an immigrant-led project funded by WK Kellogg (WKKF) to expand and shore up early learning systems by organizing parents and providers who have been deeply impacted by early learning and childcare due to the COVID-19 pandemic.
+Seattle, WA – Statewide immigrant rights organization OneAmerica has begun an immigrant-led project funded by W.K.
+Kellogg Foundation (WKKF) to expand and shore up early learning systems by organizing parents and providers who have been deeply impacted by early learning and childcare due to the COVID-19 pandemic.

 Efforts will focus on grassroots organizing and coalition building, including training Early Learning Organizing Leaders to serve as ambassadors with grassroots bases in immigrant communities.
 OneAmerica and partners will grow a grassroots network of 400 immigrant and parent providers to center racial equity in key decisions.
 This organizing will take place in King, Skagit, Clark and Yakima County, strategic geographies for OneAmerica and places with large populations of immigrant Washingtonians.

 The investment of $500,000 over three years from WKKF also supports adult English language program English Innovations, focused on developing English literacy, leadership skills and technical competency of adult immigrants.
 These skills are core to increasing the economic trajectory of parents and providers, and program participants will also engage in advocacy to add to the broad grassroots movement.

 “We know those who are most impacted are also closest to the solutions and must have a stronger voice in our early learning system as it’s evolving and becoming a more formal system,” said Norouzi.
 “It’s important to have funders like W.K.
 Kellogg Foundation who recognize the limitations and inequities of grasstops only education strategies that aren’t informed by the community.
 We need more funders to understand the resilience, resourcefulness and power of immigrant parents and providers and be willing to step up to make this important work possible like WKKF has done.
 We can create a strong, equitable early learning system that’s accessible to all IF we have the resources to organize to demand it.”